image

 Learning from others - freeing or demeaning people.

-Post-WWII catastrophes, China was acting to keep all of those who caused WWII out of their territory, while dismantling their own dynastic hierarchies.
+Post-WWII catastrophes, China took action to keep all of those who caused WWII out of their territory, while dismantling their own dynastic hierarchies.

 "At the age of 76, the Dalai Lama isn't beating around the bush.
 In an exclusive interview with Rachael Kohn, he talks about the need for religious leaders to get off their high horse and meet the people, the importance of democracy, and the possibilities for a female Dalai Lama.
 We also hear his strong advice to 500 high school students, at the Chenrezig Institute for Buddhist Studies, in Eudlo, southern Queensland."